anyrun/anyrun-integration-microsoft/Microsoft Sentinel/ANYRUN-Sandbox-Defender/README.md

 ______________________________________________________________________

-# Microsoft Sentinel Connector for automated File and URL analysis via ANY.RUN's Malware Sandbox and Microsoft Defender for Endpoint
+# ANY.RUN Malware Sandbox Integration with Microsoft Sentinel and Defender for Endpoint for automated file and URL analysis

 ## Overview